core-wg/senml-spec/draft-jennings-core-senml.md

 media type would not be suitable for.
 SenML strikes a balance between having some information about the sensor carried with the sensor data so that the data is self describing but it also tries to make that a fairly minimal set of auxiliary information for efficiency reason.
-Other information abot the sensor can be discovered by other methods suc as using the CoRE Link Format
+Other information about the sensor can be discovered by other methods such as using the CoRE Link Format
 {{RFC6690}}.

 SenML is defined by a data model for measurements and simple meta-data about